DevJoseManuel/js-tutorials/Testing/testing-javascript/05_Testing_React_components.md

 - Render a Component for Testing.
 - Use Jest DOM for Improving Assertions.
 - Use DOM Testing Library to Write More Maintainable Test.
+- Use React Testing Library to Render and Test.
+- Debug the DOM State During the Test.
+- Test React Component Event Handlers.

 ## Introduction.